near/docs/docs/2.develop/contracts/anatomy.md

   </Language>
 </CodeTabs>

-The `nearbindgen` decorator adds methods to the classes, so once instantiated they can be correctly serialized in the contract's state (storage).
-For example, the class decorated in AssemblyScript originally has only two attributes: `account_id` and `amount`.
-However, after being decorated it gains methods to be serialized into JSON.
-This is helpful since contracts actually obtain and return values encoded in JSON!.
+The `nearbindgen` decorator adds code to correctly serialize the classes in the contract's storage, and to expose public methods.
+For example, classes decorated in AssemblyScript gain methods serialize them into JSON.
+In rust, using `#[derive(BorshDeserialize, BorshSerialize, Default)]` enables to encode structures using [borsh](https://borsh.io), therefore optimizing storage.

 :::tip
-In RUST the objects are actually stored using their Borsh representation.
-That's why the RUST code includes `#[derive(Default, BorshDeserialize, BorshSerialize)]`.
+Did you know that contracts communicate with each other using values encoded in JSON?`
 :::

 ### &nbsp;
 ---
 ## 🎞️📚 Additional Resources
 These educational resources could help you to better understand the subject
-### Videos

 - [Ready Layer One Hackathon](https://www.youtube.com/watch?v=2mRpIRJ8IK0): A high level explanation for the different parts of a smart contract, given as part of an AssemblyScript workshop.

-### Blog Posts

-### Code